 That amount increases yearly, but only slightly.
 For instance, a standard whiplash injury with an injury scale value of 8 increased from $12,530 in 2019 to $12,880 in 2020.

 Car accident victims who don’t sustain any injuries in an auto accident may need to file a lawsuit to recover property damages and other related costs.
 This legal action is only necessary if there was significant damage to your car, but the insurer adjuster refuses to pay you to repair or replace it.
 Here, you must prove the other driver caused the accident and the damage to your car to pursue this type of case.
-Most personal injury attorneys offer free case evaluations and can help you understand if this is a good option.
+Our Naperville personal injury attorneys offer free case evaluations and can help you understand if this is a good option.

-After most auto accidents, the injured person will file an insurance claim to recover compensation for the damages suffered.
+After most auto accidents, the injured person will file an insurance claim to recover fair compensation for the damages suffered.
 Often, this claim includes medical expenses, lost income, and pain and suffering.
 However, if you were not injured, these damages won’t be available to you.
 But you can still file an insurance claim to hold the at-fault driver liable for your property damages, rental car costs, and other related expenses.

 - The driver had a legal obligation to follow certain traffic rules;